Unidata/science-gateway/openstack/readme.md

     chmod +x openstack.sh
     ./openstack.sh -o <your openrc.sh file> -s <.ssh dir>
     ```

+    Subsequently, when interacting with Jetstream via OpenStack API now and in the future, you will be using this container to create VMs, mount volumes, etc.

-2. Create ssh Keys
+2. Create ssh Keys (Do This Once)

-    Do this step once.
     This step of ssh key generation is important.
-In our experience, we have not had good luck with pre-existing keys.
+In our experience, we have not had good luck with preexisting keys.
 You may have to generate a new one.
 Be careful with the `-f` argument below.
 We are operating under one allocation so make sure your key names do not collide with other users.
 Name your key something like `<some short somewhat unique id>-${OS_PROJECT_NAME}-api-key`.
 Then you add your public key the TACC dashboard with `nova keypair-add`.

     ```sh
     ssh-keygen -b 2048 -t rsa -f <key-name> -P ""